-Two programmes supported by the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 shall be implemented in the Republic of Slovenia, namely "Enhancing Human Capital" and "Climate Change Adaptation and Mitigation".
+Two programmes supported by the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 shall be implemented in the Republic of Slovenia, namely "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" and "Climate Change Adaptation and Mitigation".
 In both programmes, the contribution from the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 shall account for 85% of eligible expenditure of the programme, while the remaining 15% shall be provided by the PO through national co-financing.

-GODC, Financial Mechanisms Division within the European Territorial Cooperation and Financial Mechanisms Office shall act as the PO for both programmes, i.e. "Enhancing Human Capital" and "Climate Change Adaptation and Mitigation".
+GODC, European Territorial Cooperation and Financial Mechanisms Section within the European Territorial Cooperation and Financial Mechanisms Division shall act as the PO for both programmes, i.e. "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" and "Climate Change Adaptation and Mitigation".

-GODC is a direct budget spending unit and has "designated budget lines" within the state budget with specified budget appropriations which are the basis of all budget expenditures, including expenditures relating to the management costs incurred by GODC for "Enhancing Human Capital" and "Climate Change Adaptation and Mitigation" programmes.
-These expenditures include management costs incurred by GODC Financial Mechanisms Division, GODC Control Division and the Centre of the Republic of Slovenia for Mobility and European Educational and Training Programmes (hereinafter CMEPIUS), which is responsible for the implementation of the small grant scheme under the "Enhancing Human Capital" programme.
+GODC is a direct budget spending unit and has "designated budget lines" within the state budget with specified budget appropriations which are the basis of all budget expenditures, including expenditures relating to the management costs incurred by GODC for "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" and "Climate Change Adaptation and Mitigation" programmes.
+These expenditures include management costs incurred by GODC European Territorial Cooperation and Financial Mechanisms Section and GODC Objective 2 Control Section.